 Category and Definition Illustrative verbs Examples Perception (awareness): The ability to use sensory cues to guide motor activity.
 This ranges from sensory stimulation, through cue selection, to translation. chooses, describes, detects, differentiates, distinguishes, identifies, isolates, relates, selects, separates Listening to the sounds made by guitar strings before tuning them.
 Recognizing sounds that indicate malfunctioning equipment.
 Estimates where a ball will land after it is thrown and then moving to the correct location.
 Adjusts heat of stove to correct temperature by smell and taste of food.
 Set: Readiness to act.
 It include s mental, physical, and emotional sets.
 These three sets are dispositions that predetermine a person's response to different situations (sometimes called mindsets). begins, displays, explains, moves, proceeds, reacts, responds, snows, starts, volunteers Knowing how to use a computer mouse.
 Having instrument ready to play and watching conductor at start of a musical performance.
 Showing eagerness to assemble electronic components to complete a task.
 Knows and acts upon a sequence of steps in a manufacturing process.
 Recognize one's abilities and limitations.
-Guided response: The early stages in learning a complex skill that includes imitation and trial and error.
-Adequacy of performance is achieved by practicing. assembles, builds, calibrates, constructs, dismantles, displays, dissects, fastens, fixes, grinds, heats, manipulates, measures, mends, mixes, organizes, sketches Using a torque wrench just after observing an expert demonstrate its use.
+Guided response: The early stages in learning acomplex skill that includes imitation and trial and error.
+Adequacy of performance is achieved by practicing. assembles, builds, calibrates, constructs, dismantles, displays, dissects, fastens, fixes, grinds, heats, manipulates, measures, mends, mixes, organizes, sketches assembles, builds Using a torque wrench just after observing an expert demonstrate its use.
 Experimenting with various ways to measure a given volume of a volatile chemical.
 Performs a mathematical equation as demonstrated.
-Follows instructions to build a model.
-Mechanism(basicproficiency):Thisistheintermediatestageinacomplexskill.Learnedresponseshavebecome assembles, builds, calibrates, constructs, dismantles, displays, dissects, fastens, fixes, Demonstrating the ability to correctly execute a 60 degree banked turn in an aircraft 70 percent of the time.
+Follows instructions to build a model. proficiency): This is the intermediate stage inlearning a complex skill.
+Learned responses have become calibrates, constructs, dismantles, displays, dissects, fastens, fixes, correctly execute a 60 degree banked turn in an aircraft 70 percent of the time.
 Use a personal computer.